Blanket vs. Scheduled Personal Property Coverage

 How to handle the contents portion of your insurance claim, including inventory preparation, cleaning vs. total loss, and maximizing your settlement.

-SB 495: California's New Contents Payment Rule for Disaster Victims
+SB 495: California's New Contents and Proof-of-Loss Rules

 Scheduled Personal Property, Floaters & Exotic Item Coverage

-How to schedule high-value items on your insurance policy, what personal articles floaters cover, and how to insure exotic items like racehorses, collector cars, fine art, and appreciating collectibles.
+How to schedule high-value items, what personal articles floaters cover, and how to insure racehorses, collector cars, fine art, and other collectibles.

 Special Considerations for Certain Types of Personal Property